 - The shaft must be made of fibreglass or wood.
 Carbon fibre, aluminium and dowel are not allowed

 - The shaft must not be cracked or damaged

 - Flights must be adequate to keep the arrow stable in flight and must be properly attached to the shaft

 - The shaft must have a proper nock which is securely attached

 - Arrows must have a maximum draw position of 28” clearly marked if the possible draw length is greater than 28”

 Please take care when using shields in melee combat.
 You must not use the shield as a weapon.
-For events in 2014 you will able to use shields with a rigid former at Empire.
+For events currently you will able to use shields with a rigid former at Empire.
 We will be monitoring rigid shields on an ongoing basis and it is possible that they may be removed as an option in future years.
 Therefore if you are making or buying new shields we strongly recommend you use a foam and latex shield.